pwang322/DLF/README.md

 Our main contributions can be summarized as follows:

 - **Proposed Framework:** In this study, we propose a Disentangled-Language-Focused (DLF) multimodal representation learning framework to promote MSA tasks.
 The framework follows a structured pipeline: feature extraction, disentanglement, enhancement, fusion, and prediction.
 - **Language-Focused Attractor (LFA):** We develop the LFA to fully harness the potential of the dominant language modality within the modality-specific space.
-The LFA exploits the language-guided multimodal cross-attention mechanisms to achieve a targeted feature enhancement ($X$$\rightarrow$Language).
+The LFA exploits the language-guided multimodal cross-attention mechanisms to achieve a targeted feature enhancement ($X$->Language).
 - **Hierarchical Predictions:** We devise hierarchical predictions to leverage the pre-fused and post-fused features, improving the total MSA accuracy.